 It is in the interest of graduate students and faculty alike that all work be completed by the end of the semester in which the course is taken.
 Some professors require this.
 There can be severe penalties—specifically, ineligibility for financial aid—for students who do not complete their course work in the allotted time.

-What follows is a year-by-year normative description of what the Graduate Group in History expects Ph.D. candidates to accomplish during their first three years at the University of Pennsylvania.
+What follows is a year-by-year normative description of what the Graduate Group in History expects Ph.D. students to accomplish during their first three years at the University of Pennsylvania.
 The fourth and fifth years are devoted to dissertation research and writing, and application for post-doctoral fellowships and/or teaching and research positions.
-All Ph.D. students will be required to take HIST 700 (the first-year proseminar); at least one introductory colloquium or independent study in the region of specialization; and, during the second year, one course with a significant research component (such as a research seminar or a research-oriented independent study).
-In addition, all students must participate in the Summer Dissertation Proposal Workshop, ordinarily in the summer after their second year of study, or after the first year for students who have an M.A. degree prior to matriculating.
+All students will be required to take HIST 7000 (the first-year proseminar); at least one introductory colloquium or independent study in the region of specialization; and, during the second year, one course with a significant research component (such as a research seminar or a research-oriented independent study).
+In addition, all students must participate in the Prospectus Workshop, normally in the summer after their second year of study.

-At the end of their second year (first year for students with M.A. degrees from other institutions) students will participate in the Summer Dissertation Proposal Workshop.
-Through a process of discussion and revision, each participant prepares a proposal of his or her eventual dissertation topic.
-The first six weeks are spent in seminar.
-Thereafter, students conduct research for the remainder of that summer.
-Information gleaned from this research is incorporated into a final draft, which the student must place in her/his file before scheduling the candidacy examination.
-In special circumstances, students may, with the written permission of their advisors, participate in the dissertation proposal workshop after their third year of study (second for students with M.A. degrees or the equivalent number of course credits from other institutions).
+At the end of their second year, most students will participate in the Prospectus Workshop.
+Through a process of discussion and revision, each participant prepares a grant/fellowship proposal for a book-length history project (ideally but not necessarily their future dissertation).
+The first several sessions are spent in seminar.
+Thereafter, students conduct research for the remainder of the summer.
+Information gleaned from this research is incorporated into a final draft, which the student must place in their file before scheduling the candidacy examination.

 Graded independent studies normally involve: